Preston Campus: Part-time, two years, block teaching of 4-5 days, over 7 times per year.

 Here at UCLan, our aim is to encourage you to develop your potential and we offer a flexible approach to admissions, which reflects our commitment to all those who would benefit from our courses.

-Dance & Somatic Wellbeing: Connections to the Living Body centres on the lived-felt-body through explorations in the imaginal, sensuous, emotional, spiritual, and philosophical aspects of the body.
+Dance and Somatic Wellbeing: Connections to the Living Body centres on the lived-felt-body through explorations in the imaginal, sensuous, emotional, spiritual, and philosophical aspects of the body.
 This course sees somatic movement as a practical life tool through which to promote wellbeing, develop a more holistic sense of self, and a capacity to be in relationship with others and our environment.
 Sessions include group, dyadic, and personal explorations.
 Academically and experientially the course introduces students to the fundamentals of somatic practices and phenomenology.

 Year one focuses on: